Devamitta/devamitta.github.io/index_eng.md

 ## Welcome to Devamitta Pāḷi Study

+Devamitta Pāḷi Study
 Digital Pāḷi Dictionary is a feature-rich Pāḷi dictionary which runs in GoldenDict, or any other application that supports the Stardict format.

 It is a work in progress, made available for testing and feedback purposes.

-You can always download the latest version of DPD from [Github](https://github.com/digitalpalidictionary/digitalpalidictionary/releases){:target="\_blank"}.
+You can always download the latest version of DPS from [Github](https://github.com/digitalpalidictionary/digitalpalidictionary/releases){:target="\_blank"}.

 Here's how to get GoldenDict installed and setup on your machine ([Win](https://digitalpalidictionary.github.io/install_win.html) / [Mac](https://digitalpalidictionary.github.io/install_mac.html) / [Linux](https://digitalpalidictionary.github.io/install_linux.html) / [Android](https://digitalpalidictionary.github.io/install_andoid.html))